 Practices of Investigative Journalism around the World

 Investigative journalism belongs to the foundations of democratic societies – but what is the state of investigative journalism around the world?
 How do the changing practices of investigative journalists differ in countries with different degrees of media freedom?
 How do digital media transform investigative journalism?
-To answer these questions, we conducted a survey and interviews among the participants of the 11th Global Investigative Journalism Conference in Hamburg.
+To answer these questions, we interviewed participants of the 11th Global Investigative Journalism Conference in Hamburg.

 The study fills a relevant gap in research on journalists’ working conditions as it focusses on the practices of investigative journalism from a systematic comparative perspective.
 The project sheds light on the following topics:

 First, we examine the role of digital research and verification practices in investigative work, allowing an in-depth view of the importance of digital tools in investigative journalism around the world.

 The results were published in Journalism Studies and can be accessed here:

 How Investigative Journalists Around the World Adopt Innovative Digital Practices